Four killed in Christian-Muslim clashes in Central African Republic's capital

 A local resident who didn't wish to be named said a group of around 40 men armed with Kalashnikov rifles marched through northern Bangui on Monday, despite French-led efforts to disarm the population.

-Another resident in a north Bangui neighborhood, Flavier Koma, said Seleka forces began a door-to-door hunt for anti-balaka fighters after the morning clashes.
+Another resident in a north Bangui neighbourhood, Flavier Koma, said Seleka forces began a door-to-door hunt for anti-balaka fighters after the morning clashes.

 The country's Christian majority has complained of waves of looting and killing by Djotodia's loose band of militias who seized power in March with the aid of fighters from Chad and Sudan.

-Violence intensified in early December after Christian militias launched reprisal attacks on Seleka forces, raising fears of generalized conflict in the country.
+Violence intensified in early December after Christian militias launched reprisal attacks on Seleka forces, raising fears of generalised conflict in the country.

-The number of internally displaced has swollen to more than 800,000 with the mounting violence, more than 100,000 of them are sheltering in a makeshift camp at Bangui airport.
+The number of internally displaced has swollen to more than 800,000 with the mounting violence, more than 100,000 of thenm are sheltering in a makeshift camp at Bangui airport.

 CHILD BEHEADINGS

-Kristalina Georgieva, EU aid chief, said that concerted international action was needed to prevent "an appalling tragedy from spiraling further out of control".
+Kristalina Georgieva, EU aid chief, said that concerted international action was needed to prevent "an appalling tragedy from spiralling further out of control".

 UNICEF, the United Nations' children's agency, said on Monday that at least two children had been beheaded in this month's violence.